 Travel Insurance for Jamaica

-Since Medicare and major medical health insurance don’t provide coverage for international travel, it’s important to make sure you have coverage if something goes awry on your future vacation This is especially true since medical care isn’t free in Jamaica for visitors.
-If you were to get hurt or injured, you’d have to foot the bill yourself if you don’t have travel insurance.
 Travel insurance isn’t just for medical emergencies though.
-If you have to cancel your trip for a covered reason or your baggage gets lost, travel insurance could help cover the bill.
-Plus, it can reimburse your additional hotel and meals expenses if you contract COVID-19 during your trip and were required to quarantine.
+If you cancel your trip for a covered reason or lose your baggage, travel insurance can help cover the costs.
+Furthermore, it can reimburse your additional hotel and meal expenses if you contract COVID-19 during your trip and need to quarantine.
 We’ve written a helpful blog discussing what travel insurance is and what it isn’t so you can make a more informed decision on whether or not to protect your vacation investment.

 Be Aware